 We have been supporting the committee of the Iona Village hall for some years.
 Over that time we have undertaken detailed community consultation, completed an in-depth feasibility study and supported them with legal restructuring.
 We spent 6 months researching the needs on the island and how this could be met in a new centre, and then worked alongside an architect led design team.

 “Community Enterprise have been fantastic ambassadors for our project locally, which had the potential to be quite sensitive and emotive.
 They relate exceptionally well to people and have helped us to achieve an enormous amount so far.
 They have been personable, helpful, resourceful (when experiencing travel problems first hand!) and a great team of advisers.
 They have been supportive and informative at all times.
 We have found Community Enterprise to have all the professionalism and expertise needed but with added 'heart' - a team that are passionate about community development.
 Thank you.”

-The organisation has now achieved a fully costed business plan with a preferred proposal of a new village hall that will meet the cultural, and social needs of the island while generating income beyond tourism.
+The organisation has a fully costed business plan with a proposal of a new village hall that will meet the cultural, and social needs of the island while generating income beyond tourism.
 We evaluate all our work and the representative of Iona scored us 10/10 for quality and professionalism.
 They recently secured £903,888 from the Big Lottery and are waiting for match funding decisions with a view to being on site in Summer 2018

 Larkhall Community Growers